Last updated on January 12th, 2025 at 12:59 pm

 For instance, I did the Cliffs of Moher walk from Doolin in October and only needed a light coat as it was a sunny day with no rain!

-In the winter, a hat to cover your ears and gloves to keep your hands toasty are great items to pack, just in case.
+- Seasonal Accessories: Any time of year is a good time for sunglasses.
+In the spring and summer and a baseball hat to protect your face from the sun or rain.
+In the winter, a warm hat to cover your ears and gloves to keep your hands toasty are great items to pack.

 Walking the Howth Cliff Walk